jaroslavdusek1/dict_attack__g/README.md

 By using this repository, you agree to these terms and accept full responsibility for your actions.

 ## description
-dict_attack_ig is a .py script designed to perform a dictionary attack on Instagram login.
-By using a provided wordlist and a username/email, attempting to gain access to the specified Instagram accountm if a successful login is detected, the script will print the successful password and terminate
+dict_attack__g is a .py script designed to perform a dictionary attack on login.
+By using a provided wordlist and a username/email, attempting to gain access to the specified _g accountm if a successful login is detected, the script will print the successful password and terminate

 ## features
 - uses selenium webDriver to automate interactions with IG's login page